The Election Fix: What did we get wrong (and right) about the 2019 Lok Sabha polls?

 In the event, the BJP alone finished with 303 seats, 20 more than its 2014 tally.

 As Neelanjan Sircar explains here, 2014 was not an outlier – it was a preview of things to come.
-Modi has changed the political landscape of India, ushering in what political scientist Suhas Pakshikar calls the “second dominant-party system” (paywall), after the Congress rule of the first 30 years.
+Modi has changed the political landscape of India, ushering in what political scientist Suhas Palshikar calls the “second dominant-party system” (paywall), after the Congress rule of the first 30 years.

 Are voters as enthusiastic about Modi?